Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 In some cases it might be required to read credentials from some other location then the default locations under home.
-This can be achived using environment variables or command line flags.
+This can be achieved using environment variables or command line flags.

 |      | rclone        | s3cmd                  | aws                                         |